kennychau9/linux/Documentation/process/coding-style.rst

 --------------

 Tabs are 8 characters, and thus indentations are also 8 characters.
-There are heretic movements that try to make indentations 4 (or even 2!) characters deep, and that is akin to trying to define the value of PI to be 3.
+There are heretic movements that try to make indentations 4 (or even 2 or 1!) characters deep, and that is akin to trying to define the value of PI to be 3.